PV and biodiversity

 - Formation of humus: the fertility of the soil is increased and consequently captures CO2 from the air

 Do you own pieces of land larger than two hectares?
-If your land is suitable for building a solar park, you can lease it to SENS and receive a passive income for 30 years.
+If your land is suitable for building a solar park, you can lease it to SENS and receive an additional income for 30 years.
 You will be using your land to produce electricity from renewable energy and making an important contribution to the energy transition and biodiversity.
 Are you a landowner and interested in leasing your land?
 Get in touch with us!

 Image: Solar park in Nauen (Germany), Daniel Raab